Conservation Guardians of Northwest Illinois

 Lead articles from The Guardian Messenger, our quarterly newsletter, free to all JDCF and Guardian members each March, June, September, and December.

-The lead Field Notes article from the spring 2013 letter features Barbara Baird's photography of monk parakeets.
+The lead Field Notes article from the summer 2013 newsletter features Joe Garrity's photo of a coyote in Jo Daviess County.

 "Camp Casper," an extraordinary experience in July 2012 for the 40-some children who attended each day.

 "Murder of Crows," a Guardian educational program first offered to Galena school children in February 2012, in conjunction with the Galena Arts & Recreation Center.